 An Everlasting Covenant

-On 22nd September 2018 there will be a conference at Bon Accord Free Church, Rosemount Viaduct.
+On 22nd September 2018 there was a conference at Bon Accord Free Church, Rosemount Viaduct.

 “Amazing Christian speakers from various parts of the world discussing prophecy with a dive into Biblical scripture – featuring a Hebrew Scholar who opens up the Bible in a whole new way.This will take you from the comfort of your seats on a whirlwind tour of ancient history and ancient prophecies in the Middle East and into the relevant reality of Biblical prophecy in the modern day”